AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/additionalResources/interviewChallenges.md

 ### Class 5

-- [ ] **Prompt 1: Title** - *Two students(6 total) will come up to the board at a time to work with their instructor to wireframe each of the the three mockups from the [Scientific American](https://www.scientificamerican.com/article/co2-levels-just-hit-another-record-heres-why-it-matters/).
+**Title** - *Two students(6 total) will come up to the board at a time to work with their instructor to wireframe each of the the three mockups from the [Scientific American](https://www.scientificamerican.com/article/co2-levels-just-hit-another-record-heres-why-it-matters/).
 While the students work at the board, the rest of the class should be following along with pencil and paper at their own desks.*

 === "Mobile View"
     ![scientific-american-wireframing-mobileView](./../images/scientific-american-wireframing-mobileView.png)